LokeshBadisa/pytorch-fid/README.md

 [![PyPI](https://img.shields.io/pypi/v/pytorch-fid.svg)](https://pypi.org/project/pytorch-fid/)

+-> This fork changes input format from files to tensor.
+This helps in escaping the latency which occurs due to file save & file write of images. <-

 # FID score for PyTorch

 This is a port of the official implementation of [Fréchet Inception Distance](https://arxiv.org/abs/1706.08500) to PyTorch.